ToshioCP/Gtk4-tutorial/src/sec25.src.md

 ~~~

 `init_table` initializes the table.
-This must be called before any registrations.
+This must be called before registrations.

 There are five functions to access the table,